 Our most advanced therapeutic programs are aimed at developing activators of TREM2, a transmembrane receptor expressed specifically on microglia in the brain

 TREM2 is required for both microglial homeostatic maintenance functions and responses to inflammatory CNS damage in various disease states.
-TREM2 signaling is essential for the critical transition from homeostatic microglia to disease-associated microglia (DAM), required for efficient clearance of aggregated proteins that accumulate in neurodegenerative diseases.
+Functional TREM2 acts as a receptor for damage ligands in the brain.

-Extracellular TREM2 signals flow through a coordinated signaling complex that includes intracellular proteins DAP12, SYK (which binds to the phosphorylated ITAM domain of DAP12) and SRC.
-The signals originating from TREM2 promote cell migration to sites of brain injury due to neuronal death, myelin turnover or aggregated protein accumulation, as well as promoting microglial survival, phagocytosis, and proliferation.
-Taken together, these microglia-mediated functional responses to injury and inflammation act as an essential deterrent to catastrophic neural degeneration found in inherited neurodegenerative diseases associated with TREM2 loss of function (or deficiency).
+TREM2 signals flow through a coordinated signaling complex that includes intracellular proteins DAP12, SYK, which binds to the phosphorylated ITAM domain of DAP12, and SRC.
+The signals originating from TREM2 activation promote cell migration to sites of brain injury due to neuronal death, myelin turnover, or aggregated protein accumulation, as well as promoting microglial survival, phagocytosis, and proliferation.
+Taken together, these microglia-mediated functional responses to injury and inflammation act as an essential deterrent to catastrophic neural degeneration that is a hallmark of adult onset neurodegenerative diseases.

 white-background-lighter.jpg